RoliSoft/Host-Scanner/README.md

 # Host Scanner

-The purpose of this project is to discover hosts on a network and gather information about them for later analysis.
+The purpose of this project is to implement a network scanner with both active and passive data acquisition components, which can then autonomously identify services using the latest CPE dictionary from NIST and discover the vulnerabilities of those by querying the CVE database.

 ## Features

-* TCP scanner
+* TCP Scanner
-  * A high-performance TCP scanner which initiates the three-way handshake by multiplexing non-blocking sockets and grabs the service banner.
+  * High-performance TCP scanner which initiates the three-way handshake (also called "TCP connect scan") by multiplexing non-blocking sockets and grabbing their service banners.

-* UDP scanner
+* UDP Scanner
-  * Uses a list of known port numbers and sends a specifically crafted payload in order to try and get an answer from the server, if there are any listening.
+  * Makes use of a database of specifically crafted payloads mapped to port numbers in order to try and get an answer from the UDP services, if there are any listening.

-* ICMP pinger
+* ICMP Pinger
-  * Support for ICMP Echo Request packets (also known as "standard ping") to determine if a host is alive.
+  * Support for the use of ICMP Echo Request packets (also known as "standard ping") in order to determine if a host is alive.

-* ARP pinger
+* ARP Pinger
-  * Support for ARP Request packets to map alive hosts on a local network.
+  * Support for the use of ARP Who-Has Request packets in order to map online hosts on a local network.
+Useful when ICMP packets are filtered on a network.

-* Host discovery
-  * Discovers hosts behind a given netblock by sending ICMP Echo Request packets, failing that sends TCP SYN packets to most common open ports, failing that as well will result in sending specifically-crafted UDP packets to most common UDP-based services.

-* External scanners
+* External Scanners
-  * Ability to use external tools for all the scanning needs, instead of the built-in scanners.
-Currently Nmap support is implemented, more to follow if needed.
+  * Ability to use external tools for all the active or passive scanning needs, instead of the built-in scanners:
+    * Launch new scans with or process earlier XML outputs from Nmap.

-* Online sources
+* Online Sources
-  * Support for passive reconnaissance by fetching already available data from relevant services intended for security researchers.
-Currently Shodan and Censys are supported.
+  * Support for passive reconnaissance by fetching data already available from relevant services intended for security researchers:
+    * Shodan
+    * Censys

+* Service Identification
+  * Autonomous Identification:
+    * Latest CPE dictionary from NIST is used to map service banners to their CPE names.
+  * Pattern-based Identification:
+    * Database of regular expressions can be used as a redundancy to map service banners to their CPE names.

+* Vulnerabilitiy Assessment
+  * Based on the CVE database, the resolved CPE names (which also include version numbers) are matched against the affected software list of each CVE entry to discover service vulnerabilities.

-* Unit tests
+* Unit Tests
   * All features are covered by unit tests which are run on three platforms in order to ensure utmost stability and portability.

 * Portability
   * Features are implemented (when a standardized API is not available) using raw sockets on Linux, WinPcap on Windows, and Berkeley Packet Filter on BSD / OS X.

-### Planned features

-* Network mapping
-  * Neighbor Solicitation for IPv6

 ## Usage